Lapo Elkann: Career

-After a period of convalescence, Elkann returned to Italy in January 2007.
+After a period of treatment, Elkann returned to Italy in January 2007.
 Along with Andrea Tessitore and Giovanni Accongiagioco, he founded Italia Independent, a company specializing in the production and sale of luxury eyewear, accessories, and clothing under the initials I–I, characterized by the possibility offered to the buyer to customize the product to be purchased.
 The first product, presented at Pitti Men in January 2007, was an eyewear model made entirely of carbon fibre.
 The company then developed a line of clothing, accessories, and with several collaborations in home and automotive decorations.
-In addition to eyewear, also launched were jewellery, a watch, a bicycle, and skateboard for urban transport.
+In addition to eyewear, also launched were jewellery, a watch, a bicycle, and a skateboard for urban transport.
 The company was listed on the Milan Stock Exchange, on the AIM segment, on 28 June 2013.

-On 4 July 2007, Elkann founded the Independent Ideas creative agency together with Alberto Fusignani and Ivanmaria Vele, whose activity was documented for three months in the Idee in progress program of the satellite television channel Fox Life.
-From 30 October 2007 to June 2008, he was honourary president of the Italian Volleyball League club Sparkling Volley Milano; he is an international ambassador for the Milan Triennale, an ambassador for Tel HaShomer Hospital in Tel Aviv, and a board member of various companies, such as the auction house Phillips.
+On 4 July 2007, Elkann founded the Independent Ideas creative agency with Alberto Fusignani and Ivanmaria Vele, whose activity was documented for three months in the Idee in progress program of the satellite television channel Fox Life.
+From 30 October 2007 to June 2008, he was honorary president of the Italian Volleyball League club Sparkling Volley Milano; he is an international ambassador for the Milan Triennale, an ambassador for Tel HaShomer Hospital in Tel Aviv, and a board member of various companies, such as the auction house Phillips.